 Gluteus Minimus Trigger Points - Dr. Jonathan Kuttner

-In the video above, NAT Presenter Dr. Jonathan Kuttner shows how to locate trigger points in the Gluteus Minimus, and explains the connection with "sciatica".
+In the video above, NAT Presenter Dr. Jonathan Kuttner shows how to locate trigger points in the Gluteus Minimus, and explains the connection with sciatica and sciatic-type pain.

 Whilst the Gluteus Minimus is a small muscle, it's active trigger points can cause extremely painful symptoms.